SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau

 The parameters that seem insensitive to the adopted density profile are mainly associated with the progenitor properties.
-Both model fits result in similar ejecta (16 M$_{\odot}$ and 19 M$_{\odot}$) and nickel masses (0.04 M$_{\odot}$ and 0.03 M$_{\odot}$).
-Also the radius $R_0$, which in this model corresponds to the inner radius of the CSM \citep{wheeler2017}, and the upper limit of the radius of the progenitor, are within the uncertainties consistent between the models and of order $\sim$0.1 AU, or 22 R$_{\odot}$.
-The ejecta velocity\footnote{calculated as $v_{\rm ej} = \sqrt{2\times E_{\mathrm{kin}} / M_{\rm ej}}$.} is larger in the wind model as compared to the shell model, as a result of the larger kinetic energy of the SN in the wind model.
+Both model fits result in similar ejecta (15 M$_{\odot}$ and 17 M$_{\odot}$) and nickel masses (0.04 M$_{\odot}$ and 0.03 M$_{\odot}$).
+The ejecta velocity\footnote{calculated as $v_{\rm ej} = \sqrt{2\times E_{\mathrm{kin}} / M_{\rm ej}}$.} is larger in the wind model (8700 km s$^{-1}$) as compared to the shell model (3300 km s$^{-1}$), as a result of the larger kinetic energy of the SN in the wind model.
+The radius $R_0$, which in this model corresponds to the inner radius of the CSM \citep{wheeler2017}, and the upper limit of the radius of the progenitor, is poorly constrained in the shell model, ranging up to 3 AU, or $\sim$ 600 R$_{\odot}$.
+Assuming a CSM velocity of $\sim$200 km s$^{-1}$, this implies the shell was ejected very recently before explosion (< a month).
+Such an outburst has not been observed at the position of SN\,2020bqj by ZTF, with coverage dating back two years \citep{strotjohann2020}.
+However, at the distance of SN\,2020bqj an outburst of similar brightness as that observed for the prototypical Type Ibn SN\,2006jc ($M = -14.0$ mag, \citealt{nakano2006}) would correspond to $m = 23$ mag, below the detection limit of nominal ZTF operations.
+The radius $R_0$ in the wind model is better constrained, and of order $\sim$0.1 AU, or 22 R$_{\odot}$.